vzaffalon/checkout-api/README.md

 ### Description
 Api to show a restaurant menu with a list of items to select from a list of categories and to create a order inserting credit card data.

+All items images ids are hosted on s3.

 ### Executing the project:

 Build the container images